Jako9/bnn-mnist-recognition/README.md

 This repository countains PyTorch training for a BNN.

 # Training
-Start src/main.py with desired Parameters.
-Many default parameters can also be changed permanantly in config.py
+Start src/main.py with desired parameters.
+Many default parameters can also be changed permanantly in config.py.

 # Weights and Thresholds
 Recent weights and thresholds can be found in the export folder.